The BetaShares EX20 ETF provides exposure to the largest 180 Australian shares, based on market capitalisation, excluding the top 20.

 EX20 still invests in Australian shares which offer growth and income potential but it avoids 20 of the largest 200 Australian shares.
 To do so, it follows the NASDAQ Australia Completion Cap Index.
 You could buy all of these companies yourself using a share brokerage account, but that would be a very expensive and time-consuming process.

 The BetaShares Australian Ex-20 Portfolio Diversifier ETF could be used by investors to get exposure to a broad basket of Australia’s medium and large public companies, which are likely to grow their profit over time and pay regular tax-effective dividends to their shareholders.
 Investors may also consider using the EX20 ETF if they are trying to avoid large Australian bank shares (CBA, NAB, ANZ, etc.) and miners (BHP, Rio Tinto, etc.).
 The largest 20 shares on ASX account for a large proportion of Australia’s share market.

-The following warnings are applied by our team, based on quantitative metrics and our internal methodology.
+*The warnings on this page are applied by our ETF research team.
+Please know that these warnings are based on quantitative metrics and our internal methodology.
 These risks are not exhaustive and therefore they should not be relied upon.
 Always read the PDS of the function and speak to your financial adviser before acting on this information.

 Right now, there are 200+ ETFs on the ASX.
 Then there are index funds.
 Hundreds of managed funds.
 LICs.
 REITs.
 And everything in between.
 Wouldn’t it be nice to make ONE investment and build the strong Core of your portfolio — with just one click?

 Rask’s lead ETF research analyst and investing team have identified our #1 ETF for 2021 and beyond.
 Our analyst team has put together a full research report and a step-by-step investment guide to buying this ETF.